ritwikraha/Notes-on-Papers/r-mae/README.md

  ## But wait, what is MAE?
+ MAE is a seminal paper from Kaiming He et al from the same lab of Meta AI.
+This paper shows that masked autoencoders (MAE)are scalable self-supervised learners for computer vision.
+Our MAE approach is simple: we mask random patches of the input image and reconstruct the missing pixels.
+It is based on two core designs
 1. **Task:**
    - The task of MAE (Masked Autoencoding) is to hide part of an image and then try to fill in the missing parts by predicting the values of the hidden pixels.
    - To make this task challenging, a high percentage of the image (e.g., 75%) is typically hidden.